WEST LAFAYETTE, Ind. (AP) - Michigan State coach Mark Dantonio likes his team's resilience.

 Tommy Hoke is in his 11th year as associate head strength and conditioning coach at Michigan State.
 He was named a Master Strength and Conditioning Coach (MSCC) in May 2010 by the Collegiate Strength and Conditioning Coaches Association (CSCCa), which is the highest honor given to a strength and conditioning professional.

-Along with head strength and conditioning coach Ken Mannie, Hoke has been instrumental in coordinating the "Fourth Quarter" offseason conditioning program that has been one of the key reasons for MSU's success in the Mark Dantonio era.
+Along with head strength and conditioning coach Ken Mannie, Hoke has been instrumental in coordinating the "Fourth Quarter" and "Bottom Line" offseason conditioning programs that have been one of the key reasons for MSU's success in the Mark Dantonio era.